OVERVIEW: The Nathan Cummings Foundation’s climate-related grantmaking supports transitioning to clean energy with an emphasis on communities.

-IP TAKE: NCF has been through some big changes in recent years, evolving from a more technology-based approach to its current focus on local action and equitable and sustainable growth of clean energy.
-There’s also a focus on helping those already feeling the impacts of climate change, and developing resilient communities.
+IP TAKE: NCF has evolved from focusing on a technology-based approach to focusing on local action and equitable and sustainable growth of clean energy.
+The foundation also funds work that addresses communities which experience the impacts of climate change.
+It also seeks to develop resilient communities.
 Potential grantees must have a strong justice aspect to their work.

 - making underserved communities safer and more resilient;